Gap Analysis

 Large organizations with various business units, diverse processes, and heterogeneous IT landscapes face particular challenges when conducting a gap analysis.
 These require specific methodological approaches and governance structures to ensure a meaningful and action-oriented analysis that meets the different requirements and contexts.

 A gap analysis can go far beyond the mere identification of optimization potential in existing processes and technologies and serve as a strategic instrument for discovering and developing new digital business models.
-Through the systematic examination of market trends, customer needs, and internal capabilities, companies can identify and drive transformative business model innovations.
+Through the systematic examination of market trends, customer needs, and internal capabilities, companies can identify and drive impactful business model innovations.

 Integrating a gap analysis into agile transformation approaches requires a reinterpretation of traditional analysis methods.
 Rather than conducting a comprehensive, lengthy analysis at the start of a transformation process, an agile gap analysis relies on iterative, incremental knowledge generation and continuous adaptation.
 This combination of structured analysis and agile implementation offers particular advantages for organizations in dynamic markets.